Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery: Results

 \section{Results}

 This section examines results from running \yrp on the Internet.
 We compare the topological recall against an existing production system and then analyze the discovery yield (\ie the amount of new topology discovered over time).
-Finally, as an application of \yrp's probing speed, we gather two successive snapshots of Internet topology separated in time by a small delta to reveal instances of short-lived network dynamics.
+Finally, as an application of \yrp's probing speed, we gather three successive topology snapshotsto reveal instances of short-lived network dynamics.